In the United States, Myopia has Increased

-The Myopia Management Center At Eye Q Optometrist is a Myopia Management practice that offers evidence-based treatment to prevent the onset or reduce the progression of myopia in pediatric patients.
+Eye Q Optometrist is a Myopia Management practice in New York City that offers evidence-based treatment to prevent the onset or reduce the progression of myopia in pediatric patients.

-Because we stay on the forefront of the latest research, you can be sure that The Myopia Management Center At Eye Q Optometrist is maximizing the chances of your child’s success.
+Because we stay on the forefront of the latest research, you can be sure that Eye Q Optometrist is maximizing the chances of your child’s success.

 - Patients with progressive myopia (-0.25DS or more in the last 2 years)